SajjadYekta/Ansible-Installation/Installation/README.md

 ansible all -m command -a "whoami" -bK # -k means, ask password,
 ```

-what is different between SHELL and COMMAND:
+what is difference between SHELL and COMMAND:

 command compile your order as Python and in the destination server again run with Python order,